anastasianika/anastasianika.github.io/_publications/2015-10-01-paper-title-number-3.md

 venue: 'Designs'
 slidesurl: 'http://academicpages.github.io/files/slides3.pdf'
 paperurl: 'http://academicpages.github.io/files/paper3.pdf'
-citation: 'K. Chatzipapas, A. Nika, A.A.
-Krimpenis.
+citation: 'K Chatzipapas, A Nika, AA Krimpenis.
 (2015). &quot;Introduction of Hybrid Additive manufacturing for producing multi-material artificial organs for Education and in vitro testing.&quot; <i>Designs</i>.
 1(3).'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.